deoktr/ansible/README.md

 - If any package is not up to date update it and restart it
 - Check for UFW configuration
 - Setup and configure SSH
+- Add crontab to update suricata rules
+- Update suricata rules during the script
+- Restart suricata if the config changes